Last updated: July 20, 2021

 The law restricts the sale of tobacco products via vending machines.
 The law prohibits the sale of single cigarettes and small packets of cigarettes.
+There are some location-based sales restrictions at the provincial level.
 The sale of tobacco products is prohibited to persons under the age of 18.

 The law permits the sale of e-cigarettes.
 Restrictions on e-cigarette use in indoor workplaces and public places generally fall under the jurisdiction of the provinces, territories, and municipalities.
 Under federal law, the use of e-cigarettes is prohibited in places where smoking is prohibited, which includes all federal government workplaces with a few limited exceptions for residential spaces and workspaces to which only one person normally has access during a shift (such as vehicular workspaces).
 Advertising, promotion, and sponsorship of e-cigarettes are restricted, as is product display at points of sale.
 Text-only health warnings are required on product packaging.
 The sale of e-cigarettes is prohibited to persons under the age of 18.
 Some sub-national jurisdictions have more restrictions on sales than the federal level.